When Should You Clean Your Seed Starting Equipment?

 Why It Matters

-Disease won't hit you every time you skip a wash between plantings, but we don't recommend making your decisions as a business owner based on what you can get away with not doing.
+Disease won't hit you every time you skip a wash between plantings, but we don't recommend risking contamination.
 Having proper grow room hygiene will score you better with the health department if growing for retail clients and is better overall for your bottom-line when you can avoid unnecessary loss from contaminated trays.
 Learn more about seed starting by reading Seed Starting 101: Starting Seeds Indoors for Your Garden.